 - Harvey Wallbanger - A very fun retro drink from the 70s, this one tops the vodka-juice combo with Galiano.
 If you switch to tequila, you will have a Freddy Fuddpucker.

-- Sloe Screw - Another popular (and retro) set of drinks comes with a sloe gin base.
-The Sloe Screw comes in many varieties and can have a whole host of ingredients added to it to create some rather fun drinks.
+- Sloe Screwdriver - Another popular (and retro) set of drinks comes with a sloe gin base.
+The Sloe Screwdriver comes in many varieties and can have a whole host of ingredients added to it to create some rather fun drinks.

 The Tequila Sunrise Effect